yogitha96/ChatBot-/README.md

 ## customize the html page
 Have a look at the html file in the templates folder.
 You can change it according your preferences.

+## Flask API
+When we run the app.py file, you will get the following.
+Please click on the link to run the application on your remote server.
+ * Serving Flask app "app" (lazy loading)
+ * Environment: production
+ * Debug mode: off
+ * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

+## chat.py file
+It is used to load the saved model and data to run the conversation between the bot and the user.